rlshepherd/weatherman/about.md

-You can find the source code for Minima at GitHub:
+You can find the source code for Weatherman at GitHub:
 [rlshepherd](https://github.com/rlshepherd) /
 [weather](https://github.com/rlshepherd/weather)